 Wattage= Power (in watts) = Voltage(volts)*Current(amperes)

-Given below table explains the different electronic devices and their wattage readings.
+Given the below table explains the different electronic devices and their wattage readings.
 Check it out!

 |Electronic Appliances||Wattage Rating|